Utopia-USS/game_15/README.md

 `Game` manages the whole puzzle lifecycle (initialization, demo, shuffling, solving and winning).
 It acts as a bridge between `Engine` and `Kaleidoscope`, scheduling physics updates and displaying tiles' state on every frame.
 Most of the changes does not require rebuilding the widget tree which allows in to stay blazing-fast.

+### Levels

+We included to the game 5 built-in puzzles to demonstrate endless creative possibilities od the `Kaleidoscope` widget.

+- [Color Picker](#ColorPicker) - the easiest yet one of the most satisfying modes to play.
+The first time we've come across this idea in `Briefly` app.
+Elegant picker which does not require rebuilding while animating due to usage of `Custom Clipper` instead of `Animated Builder`.

+- [Custom Drawer](#CustomDrawer) - inspired by `Marcin Szalek` "Implementing complex UI" talk and was one of our first "outside the box" widgets we've ever created.
+It redefines approach to the basic, well known components and shows the simplicity of creating eye-catching layouts using basic Flutter features.

+- [Water Ripple](#WaterRipple) - is the result of an experiment in which we used several layered widgets, modified with scaling and colored overlays to imitate the lensing effect of water ripples.
+Due to the `Game` transformations the level is not only extremely hard but also can make you dizzy.

+- [AR Cam](#ARCam) - that's the point where we really started to push boundaries.
+As straightforward as the widget is, it's still a hell of fun solving the puzzle made of your best bud's messed up face (or cat's if you don't like humans).

+- [Game x Game](#GamexGame) - since we are able to use any widget as the game's content we decided to use the `Game` itself.
+You must translate between two boards in order to complete the puzzle.
+Taking to account additional degree of freedom it's the hardest mode to play and might not be winnable in reasonable amount of time.
+If so, why did we even bother creating it?  **Because we could**